-Born to Basque immigrant parents in what is now San Francisco, Jesus Urquides became a naturalized American Citizen in 1860.
-California had been ceded to the United States in 1848 after the Mexican War.
+Born in Sonora, Mexico, Jesus Urquides became a naturalized American citizen in 1860.
 In 1850, at age 17, he began a pack-train operation in California, gradually expanding to a six-state area.
-He carried food, clothing, and other supplies to large and many small mining operations in the western United States.
+He carried food, clothing, and other supplies to mining operations large and small throughout the western United States.

-Urquides was the first packer to carry supplies to the newly discovered Thunder Mountain Mine in the Owyhee Mountains.
-He was also the first to take the hazardous trip through the Sierra Nevada Mountains to the Carson City and Virginia City, Nevada mines, and one of the first to pack into what is now Montana.
+In 1901, Urquides was the first packer to carry supplies to the newly discovered Thunder Mountain Mining District in the Salmon River Mountains of present-day Valley County.
+Many years prior, he was also one of the first to take the hazardous trip through the Sierra Nevada Mountains to the Carson City and Virginia City, Nevada mines, and one of the first to pack into what is now Montana.

-One of Urquides's most challenging ventures was packing 10,000 pounds of copper wire into the Yellow Jacket Mine for construction of the tramway out of Challis.
-It was necessary to get this wire to the mine without a break for a splice would have been too dangerous for use on the tram.
-He wrapped the wire around the middles of 35 mules for the 70-mile trip up and down steep mountain terrain.
+One of Urquides's most challenging ventures was packing 10,000 pounds of metal cable into the Yellow Jacket Mine for construction of a tramway out of Challis.
+It was necessary to get this cable to the mine without a break, for a splice would have been too dangerous for use on the tram.
+He coiled the cable and loaded it onto a string of 35 mules arranged in three rows for the 70-mile trip up and down steep mountain terrain.
 Several times a mule would slip and tumble down the mountain side, taking the entire train along.
 This meant righting the mules and repacking, but he was ultimately successful in making the delivery.

-In 1877, Urquides was contracted to bring supplies and ammunition to General Oliver O. Howard's federal troops during the Nez Perce Native American War.
-On one of these trips, several of his mules were killed and he narrowly escaped with his life.
+In 1877, Urquides was contracted to bring supplies and ammunition to General Oliver O. Howard's federal troops during the Nez Percé Native American War.
+The following year, during the Bannock War, several of his mules were killed and he narrowly escaped with his life.

-Urquides settled in Boise in the late 1860's.
-He returned to California in 1877 to marry Adeida Camern.
-He built her a home at 115 Main St, and later constructed a corral on the same property for his dozens of pack mules.
-He built a storehouse for merchandise to be transported to isolated areas of Idaho.
+Urquides settled in Boise in the late 1860s.
+He returned to California in 1878 to marry Adelaida Carreras.
+The family home was built at 115 Main St, on land that Urquides had inherited from friend Antonio de Ocampo, which was initially purchased in 1873.
+Later, a corral for his dozens of pack mules, as well as a storehouse for merchandise was constructed which served as a logistical base to transport goods to isolated areas throughout Idaho.